ibz0q/lovelace-bg-animation/README.md

   loadTimeout: 2000 # In milliseconds - When Iframe takes longer than this value to load, it is forced to be displayed.
 This reduces the white flash on some bg's.
   redraw: 200000 # * Time in milliseconds after which the animation should be redrawn
   conditions: # *
-    regex_device_map: # Any key names of your devices 'iPhone12ProMax'
+    regex_device_map: # Any names of your devices 'iPhone12ProMax'
-       iPhone12ProMax: # An array of regex patterns e.g. https://regex101.com/r/LtuSVN/1
+       iPhone12ProMax: # An array of regex patterns check this: https://regex101.com/r/LtuSVN/1
          -  AppleWebKit.*12PROMAX.*
        FullKioskBrowserHallway: # Custom UA set in Fullys device settings
          -  .*FullyKioskBrowserHallway.*